eetann/senpai.nvim/README.md

 - description: `string`. description for human
 - (optional)globs: `string|string[]|undefined`.
     - Write the glob of the file to which you want to apply the prompt for that file
-    - See [Supported Glob Patterns(Bun Docs)](https://bun.sh/docs/api/glob#supported-glob-patterns) for how to write supported globs
+    - See [Supported Glob Patterns(micromatch Docs)](https://github.com/micromatch/micromatch?tab=readme-ov-file#extended-globbing) for how to write supported globs

 If you want to rewrite and apply the project rules file, do one of the following